-Mask filename
+- Mask filename

-Shape is determined by a 2-color bitmap file, the name of which is specified as the second parameter.
+Shape and thickness are determined by a bitmap file, the name of which is specified as the second parameter.
 The given filename must be accessible to the solver application.
 At present the bitmap file must be in either the PPM (portable pixmap), GIF, or BMP formats.
-(Any format other than the PPM P3 (text) format may be handled by spawning a any2ppm (Sec.
-15.2) subprocess.)
-The bitmap will be scaled as necessary to fit the simulation.
-The magnetically active cells correspond to black pixels in the bitmap.
+(Formats other than the PPM P3 (text) format may be handled by spawning an any2ppm (Sec.
+16.2) subprocess.)
+The bitmap will be spatially scaled as necessary to fit the simulation.
+White areas of the bitmap are interpreted as being non-magnetic (or having 0 thickness); all other areas are assumed to be composed of the material specified in the "Material Parameters" section.
+Thickness is determined by the relative darkness of the pixels in the bitmap.
+Black pixels are given full nominal thickness (specified by the "Part Thickness" parameter above), and gray pixels are linearly mapped to a thickness between the nominal thickness and 0.